-General Assembly News Available on the Web
+General Assembly News

 Armed with digital cameras, mini-disc recorders, laptops and workstations, a small staff of volunteer Web reporters covered a wide variety of GA events.
 We are sorry we weren't able to cover everything, but we hope this coverage gives you a sense of what it was like to be in Rochester this year.
 Maybe we'll see you next year in Salt Lake City!

 - Opening Celebration: A Rainbow Welcome, Rev. Gretchen Woods

 - The Banner Parade